|Based in||United States|

 - If there are any billing discrepancies, you have 60 days to report them by calling customer support or emailing firstname.lastname@example.org.
 If you don’t you waive all rights to compensation.

-- You can disable auto-renewal; but all your data will be automatically deleted and your account terminated at the end of the term.
+- You can disable auto-renewal; but if you do, all your data will be automatically deleted and your account terminated at the end of the term.
+They really want you to auto-renew.

-- You will be charged $0.25/GB/month for Personal plan and $0.50/GB/month for Business plans if you use more than your plan’s quota limit.
+- You will be charged $0.25/GB/month for Personal plan and $0.50/GB/month for Business plans if you exceed your plan’s quota limit.
 This could add up fast!

 - Free accounts are automatically terminated after 90 days of inactivity.
 In addition, IDrive can terminate free accounts at any time, with or without notice.

 - If you use the default encryption option, IDrive will encrypt your data for you, using an encryption key they control.
 IDrive personnel can use that key to decrypt your data.
-If you use the Private Encryption Key option, your data will be encrypted using your key and IDrive personnel will not be able to decrypt it.
+If you use the private encryption key option, your data will be encrypted using your key and IDrive will not be able to decrypt it.
 With either type of encryption, file names and certain metadata will not be encrypted.

 - They may capture your IP address and will use it to identify you if they feel it is necessary for a range of reasons.
 (But you can easily hide your IP address with a good VPN service.)